Galatea (mythological statue): Myth

 The story of Pygmalion appeared earliest in a Hellenistic work, Philostephanus' history of Cyprus, "De Cypro".
 It is retold in Ovid's Metamorphoses, where the king Pygmalion is made into a sculptor who fell in love with a marble statue he had crafted with his own hands.
 In answer to his prayers, the goddess Aphrodite brought it to life and united the couple in marriage.
-This novella remained the classical telling until the end of the seventeenth century.
+This remained the classical telling until the end of the seventeenth century.
 The trope of the animated statue gained a vogue during the eighteenth century.

 The daemon of Pygmalion's goddess, animating her cult image, bore him a son Paphus—the eponym of the city of Paphos—and Metharme.
 Of "this ecstatic relationship", Meyer Reinhold has remarked, "there may be lurking a survival of the ancient cult of the Great Goddess and her consort".

 Cinyras, perhaps the son of Paphus, or perhaps the successful suitor of Metharme, founded the city of Paphos on Cyprus, under the patronage of Aphrodite, and built the great temple to the goddess there.

 Bibliotheke, the Hellenistic compendium of myth long attributed to Apollodorus, mentions a daughter of Pygmalion named Metharme.
 She was the wife of Cinyras, and the mother of Adonis, beloved of Aphrodite, although Myrrha, daughter of Cinyras, is more commonly named as the mother of Adonis.

 It was commonly rumored in Roman times that Praxiteles's cult image of Aphrodite of Knidos in Aphrodite's temple was so beautiful that at least one admirer arranged to be shut in with it overnight.